bmourino/ch359/2-ML/README.md

 # MOF Database & Machine Learning

-In this part, we will learn how to build a quantitative structure property relation model for band gap of MOFs.
-MOFs are a class of materials that have a wide range of applications in various fields, including gas storage, catalysis, and drug delivery.
+In this part, we will learn how to build a quantitative structure property relationship model for band gap of MOFs.
+MOFs are a class of materials with a wide range of applications in various fields, including gas storage, catalysis, and drug delivery.
 The band gap of a MOF is a key property that determines its electronic and optical properties.

 During the project, we will perform different approaches to featurize MOFs.
 Featurization is the process of transforming raw data (MOF structures) into numerical features that can be used as input to a machine learning model.
 We will learn different featurization techniques, including composition features and orbital field matrix features.